muhammadaimran-cloud/aero-surrogate/README.md

 ---

-*Muhammad Abdullah Imran · Mechanical Engineering, CSULB · part of a portfolio of optimization projects (airfoil, bridge truss, bluff body, heat sink, 3D car body) built on the same OpenEvolve pattern.*
+*Muhammad Abdullah Imran · Mechanical Engineering, CSULB · part of a portfolio of optimization projects (airfoil, bluff body, 3D car body) built on the same OpenEvolve pattern.*